 - IP Address This is the WAN IP address as seen by external users on the Internet (including your ISP).
-Enter the IP address into the field. - Subnet Mask The Subnet Mask is used for the WAN IP address, it is usually 255.255.255.0. - > Default Gateway - Enter the gateway IP address into the box if required. - > Primary DNS - Enter the DNS Server IP address into the box if required. - > Secondary DNS If your ISP provides another DNS server, enter it into this field. - 5.
-Click Next to continue, the Wireless settings page will appear as shown in Figure 3-9.
+Enter the IP address into the field. - Subnet Mask The Subnet Mask is used for the WAN IP address, it is usually 255.255.255.0. - > Default Gateway - Enter the gateway IP address into the box if required. - > Primary DNS - Enter the DNS Server IP address into the box if required. - Secondary DNS - If your ISP provides another DNS server, enter it into this field. - 3) If the connection type is PPPoE/Russian PPPoE, the next screen will appear as shown in Figure 3-9.
+Configure the following parameters and then click Next to continue.